felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 can customize your Vim experience by adding this feature to your arsenal all by yourself, and it really is not that difficult!

-The locations where you are most likely to use Vimscript:
+Here are the locations where you are most likely to use Vimscript:

 * In your `~/.vimrc` configuration file
 * When you press `:` in Vim's normal mode (for example to save, quit, etc.)